Safety on the Fly: Constructing Robust Safety Filters via Policy Control Barrier Functions at Runtime: Discussion and Conclusion

 \section{Discussion and Conclusion}

-In this work, we have proposed the~\acrfull{rpcbf}, a method of constructing~\glspl{sf} robust to disturbances via robust CBFs.
-Simulation experiments show that~\gls{rpcbf} yields improved safety and more accurate estimation of the robust control-invariant set compared to existing methods.
-Hardware experiments on the quadcopter show that considering model errors is crucial to maintaining safety.
+In this work, we proposed the~\acrfull{rpcbf}, a method for constructing robust \glspl{cbf} using the robust policy value function derived from rolling out a design policy.
+Subsequently, we introduced a real-time approximation that can be derived online, with conditions for its validity as a \gls{cbf}.
+Simulation experiments demonstrate that a safety filter constructed using the~\gls{rpcbf} yields improved safety and more accurate estimation of the robust control-invariant set compared to existing methods.
+Hardware experiments on a quadcopter highlight the importance of accounting for model errors to ensure safety.

-Future directions include performing a more thorough analysis of the safety guarantees of~\glspl{rpcbf}.
-In particular, although we have provided a simple theorem proving that a long enough horizon is sufficient, this does not account for time-discretization of the rollouts.
-Also, as noted in~\cref{subsec:segway_horizon_length}, the forward-invariant set of the~\gls{rpcbf} is sometimes larger than the zero sublevel set.
-Whether rigorous statements can be made about this case is another interesting future direction to explore.
+Future work will focus on analyzing the safety guarantees of the~\glspl{rpcbf} approximation, considering the finite-horizon, time-discretization, and sampling-based approach.
+Additionally, while the \gls{rpcbf} acts as a \gls{cbf} for any design policy if a long enough horizon is considered, conservativeness depends on the design policy.
+Deriving a policy to reduce conservativeness while maintaining infinite horizon guarantees is an important research direction. \hh{Moreover, extending our method to time-varying constraints and integrating real-time onboard perception are important directions for future work.}